index

 What LSS protects

 LSS protects authenticity, not secrecy.
 A decoded payload is readable by design.
 Today, @lss/protocol can verify Ed25519 signatures, reject corrupt fragments by checksum, and reconstruct complete or single-missing-fragment messages with XOR parity.
-Expiry and issuer policy are carried in the payload and supporting packages, but callers must enforce them before treating a resolver result as trusted.
+Expiry and issuer policy are carried in the payload, but callers must enforce them before treating a resolver result as trusted.

 Best fit